Blessing of Multilinguality: A Systematic Analysis of Multilingual In-Context Learning: ICL Mode Evaluation

 \subsection{Ablation Study: Non-English \monolingual Prompts Are Effective}

 With the success of the \multilingual mode, we investigate whether the improvement comes from the introduction of multiple languages or simply from a single non-English HRL.
-Specifically, we compare several \monolingual modes including \chinese (for all three datasets), \french, \japanese (both for \mgsm and \xlwic) and \italian (for \xcopa).
-We select French and Italian because they are both European languages and thus share considerable subword overlap with English; in contrast, Chinese and Japanese exhibit little subword overlap with Latin-script languages, but there is a substantial overlap between the two due to their shared use of Chinese characters (or \textit{kanji}).
+Specifically, we compare several \monolingual modes including \chinese (for all $4$ datasets), \french, \japanese (both for \mgsm and \xlwic), \italian (for \xcopa) and \german (for \xquad).
+We select French, Italian and German because they are European languages and thus share considerable subword overlap with English; in contrast, Chinese and Japanese exhibit little subword overlap with Latin-script languages, but there is a substantial overlap between the two due to their shared use of Chinese characters (or \textit{Hanzi, Kanji}).
 This language selection allows us to analyze simultaneously the impact of the writing system (or \textit{subword overlap}) on ICL performance.